 - Curcumin – This yellow chemical is an antioxidant that comes from plants of the ginger family.
 It is a food additive that adds both color and flavor and is one of the ingredients in curry powder.
 It has neuroprotective qualities and can reverse the cognitive deficits caused by oxidative damage due to free radicals.

 - Flavonols – These bioactive compounds are a subgroup of flavonoids, which are plant pigments.
 They have no nutritional value but have demonstrated antioxidant qualities.
 These compounds enhance memory and cognition, which animal studies have demonstrated.
 Chemical analysis also shows that they encourage the activity of genes associated with learning and discourage hippocampal degeneration.

 - Pterostilbene – This plant phenol is a natural antioxidant and antimicrobial.
 Its purpose, for the plants in which it’s found, is to protect against environmental damage and attack from microorganisms.
-It can decrease the cognitive deficits of oxidative damage and Alzheimer’s disease.
+It can decrease the cognitive deficits of oxidative damage and memory problems.

 - Copper – This essential dietary mineral is an essential element in the process of cellular respiration.
 It also helps the body to absorb iron from the diet.
-Research shows there is a correlation between low levels of copper in the blood and the cognitive decline that occurs in the initial stages of Alzheimer’s disease.
+Research shows there is a correlation between low levels of copper in the blood and the cognitive decline that occurs in the initial stages of memory problems.

 - Selenium – Although it can be toxic in high doses, this mineral is an essential micronutrient.
 Some plants use it for self-protection by producing it at levels that are toxic to the animals that might eat them.
 In humans, it facilitates the reduction of glutathione, which is key to the control of oxidative stress.
 Research shows it can protect the brain from the damage of oxidative stress.